nunomaduro/phpinsights/docs/continuous-integration.md

 php artisan insights --no-interaction --min-quality=80 --min-complexity=90 --min-architecture=75 --min-style=95
 ```

-These options can also be found in the configuration file, so no arguments needs to be passed when calling the command.
+These options can also be found in the configuration file, so no arguments need to be passed when calling the command.
-Command arguments has higher priority than configuration values.
+Command arguments have higher priority than configuration values.

 **Note**: The `--no-interaction` option is mandatory when it's launched in CI to avoid prompts.